 Leaves of the upper stem are lance shaped, alternate, coarse with irregular teeth, and are usually stalkless.
 The larger lower basal leaves are also coarse with irregular teeth, but wider and have a rounded to heart-shaped base with long stalks and the stalk can have reddish coloration.
 There may be some sparse hair on the leaf, especially on the underside veins.
 The largest leaves can be 5 inches long and 2 inches wide.

 The inflorescence is a tall raceme, almost half the length of the plant.
-Flowers that appear only on one side of the raceme.
+Flowers appear only on one side of the raceme.
 Each flower rises on a stalk (pedicle) beneath a small leafy bract.

 Flowers are 5-parted, with a bell-shaped corolla that is slightly nodding, an inch long and these open from the bottom of the spike upward.
 The 5 petals of the corolla are a blue-violet, united together at the base, with pointed tips that flare outward as the flower opens.
 The green calyx has five lobes (sepals) that are narrow, linear, very pointed and reflex backward when the flower opens.
 There are 5 stamens with long yellow anthers and a style that has a 3-lobed stigma where each lobe curves backward.
 The ovary is 3-celled.
 Only the style is exserted from the corolla.
 The inside lower throat of the corolla has fine whitish hair.